 Michael Eavis Glastonbury - supporting CHSW

 Keynsham Rotary club is proud to be twinned with Argentan Rotary club in Normandy France.
 This relationship has prospered over recent years with both club's Rotarians and their spouses enjoying social visits to each other's towns.
-Such a twinning extends friendship and understanding across national boundaries in the true spirit of Rotary International...the photograph below illustrates our recent visit, together with our friends and hosts to the Pegasus Bridge war memorial at Ranville Benouville, Normandy.
+Such a twinning extends friendship and understanding across national boundaries in the true spirit of Rotary International...the photograph below illustrates our visit, together with our friends and hosts to the Pegasus Bridge war memorial at Ranville Benouville, Normandy.

 The social and fun aspects of the club are important to its success.